 13. Still hungry?
 Try the spicy local delicacy Beer Cheese, which has its own annual festival in nearby Clark County.
 If you prefer grits over cheese, famed food writer Jonathon Gold (seen on shows like Top Chef Masters) has said he could live on the grits made at our own Weisenberger Mill.

 14. Bluegrass Tavern in Cheapside Pavilion is consistently lauded by publications such as Garden & Gun as one of the best bourbon bars in the South, boasting a bourbon selection of more than 450.
 And Draft Magazine claims The Beer Trappe in the Chevy Chase area as one of America’s top 100 beer bars.

-15. 95% of the world’s Bourbon is aged in Kentucky, and there are 9 distilleries within 35 minutes of Lexington, including two right downtown.
+15. 95% of the world’s Bourbon is aged in Kentucky, and there are 15 distilleries within 45 minutes of Lexington, including two right downtown.
 Take a distillery tour and you can sample the unaged Bourbon that’s become notorious as Moonshine or “white dog.”
-Fun fact: There are more than five million bourbon barrels aging in Kentucky – that’s more bourbon than people!
+Fun fact: There are more bourbon barrels aging in Kentucky than there are people!

 16. In the 9th Century the Shakers were so-named because they would “shake” during religious services.
 Today we remember them for their dedicated and careful furniture-making and architectural style.
 The largest restored Shaker community, Shaker Village of Pleasant Hill, is a scenic 30-minute drive from Lexington along the Palisades of the Kentucky River.

 17. Garrett Morgan, born in next-door Paris, Kentucky, was an African-American inventor of note in the early 1900s.
 His inventions included the traffic signal we use today, and a breathing device that made news around the world when used to save men trapped in a tunnel under Lake Erie in 1916.